 Omit the 2 teaspoons of sugar.

-After you deep fry your chicken, serve it as soon as possible while it’s still hot and crispy.
+You’re trying to make crispy fried chicken so serve it as soon as possible.
 Because cassava is a starchy root vegetable, it can get a bit gummy after it cools down and sits for a while.
 If you have leftovers and you are storing this in the fridge to eat later, I recommend reheating it in a toaster oven or your regular oven to crisp it up again.

 Please leave me a rating and review below, and post a picture of the dish to Instagram and tag me at @foodsnfeels 🙌

-If you like this gluten free dairy free fried chicken made with cassava flour, you might also like my other cassava flour recipes:
+If you like this, you might also like my other cassava flour recipes:

 Ingredients